 John Orenstein represents hedge funds, individuals, and businesses in a wide variety of litigation.

 His specialties include securities, regulatory compliance, employment law, and professional liability.
-As a litigator of fraud cases and an advocate for bondholder rights, he has been practicing for over 30 years and brings his extensive experience to his current clients.
+As a litigator of fraud cases and an advocate for bondholder rights, he has been practicing for over 30 years and brings his extensive experience to current clients.

 John sees litigation as a team effort between the client and the lawyer.
-In the esoteric world of fixed income securities, he is often pleased to find that his clients are smarter than he is.
-John makes sure that he, his team, and the client leverage each other’s strengths to achieve the best possible result.
+In the esoteric world of fixed income securities, he is often pleased to find that clients are smarter than he is.
+John makes sure that he, the team, and the client leverage each other’s strengths to achieve the best possible result.

 An author and presenter, he has given seminars for the Hennepin County Bar Association, Minnesota Continuing Legal Education and the National Society of Compliance Professionals.